conatsera/system-device-tree-xlnx/README.md

 The following shows how to use SDTGen with a helper script to create a System Device Tree from a `.xsa` file.

-1. Determine the path of XSCT binary from the installed Vitis tool
+1. Determine the path of SDTGen binary path from the installed Vitis tool

 	For example
 	```
-	/home/abc/Xilinx/Vitis/2025.1/sdtgen/
+	/home/abc/Xilinx/Vitis/2025.1/bin/sdtgen
 	```

 2. Put the commands below in a TCL file (e.x. `sdt.tcl`)